-Enter the beginning and ending dates on line 2 for the corporation's annual income statement period ending with or within this tax year.
+Enter the beginning and ending dates on line 2 for the corporation's annual income statement period ending with or within the current tax year.

-The questions on Part I, lines 3a and 3b, regarding income statement restatements refer to the worldwide consolidated income statement issued by the corporation filing the U.S. federal income tax return.
+The questions on Part I, lines 3a and 3b, regarding income statement restatements refer to the worldwide consolidated income statement issued by the corporation filing the U.S. income tax return and used to prepare Schedule M-3.
 Answer "Yes" on lines 3a and/or 3b if the corporation's annual income statement has been restated for any reason.
 Attach a short explanation of the reasons for the restatement in net income for each annual income statement period that is restated, including the original amount and restated amount of each annual statement period's net income.